a-lipson/math/homework/analysis/336/project/sections/project.typ

 == Circle Method

-The Hardy Ramanujan Littlewood Circle method is a technique in additive number theory.
+The Hardy-Ramanujan-Littlewood Circle Method is a technique in additive number theory.
 Our goal is to transform additive and combinatorics problems into complex analysis problems to use the tools of analysis. @circle-method-video
 Quoting Hardy and Ramanujan's original paper, "This idea [studying integrals from generating functions] has dominated nine-tenths of modern research in analytic theory of numbers." @hardy-ramanujan1918